Rürup Pension Calculator: Does a Rürup Pension work for you?

 Rürup compared to a private pension plan

-With Pensionfriend’s low-cost pension plan, you can expect to accumulate a total amount of 240.865 € after tax at age 67.
-That is if you would have it paid out at that time.
 This accumulated amount is higher for a private pension plan than in the case of a Rürup for most cost structures if you are at a young age.
-But for the very rare low Rürup cost structures and at a rather high age the accumulated Rürup assets at retirement may be higher.
+However, for the rare low Rürup cost structures and at a rather high age, the accumulated Rürup assets at retirement may be higher.

 Figure 1.
-The asset value of the Rürup vs private pension plan options
+The asset value of the Rürup vs. private pension plan options

 Does that mean the Rürup pension is better?
-No. The Rürup pension has to be converted into an annuity and this means that the money is in essence no longer gainfully invested.
-In contrast, the private pension plan can be invested, this is why the private pension plan line in the graph above keeps growing after your retirement.
+No. The Rürup pension has to be converted into an annuity, and this means that the money is, in essence, no longer gainfully invested.
+In contrast, the private pension plan can be invested.
+This is why the private pension plan line in the graph above keeps growing after your retirement.

-The private pension plan, therefore, allows you to pay yourself a higher monthly pension as is demonstrated in the following graph:
+The private pension plan, therefore, allows you to pay yourself a higher monthly pension, as is demonstrated in the following graph:

 Figure 2.
-The pension payout of Rürup vs private pension plans
+The pension payout of Rürup vs. private pension plans

 Figure 3.
-The total value derived from Rürup vs private pension plans is dependent on life expectancy
+The total value derived from Rürup vs. Private Pension Plans is dependent on life expectancy

-Bottom line: A costly Rürup should be avoided in any case.
-We can advise you how to.
-Likewise, a Rürup that has a guaranteed return as these are very poor.
-The tax savings will in no way make up for the costs you incur!
-The Rürup then still only makes sense if you need a fixed base income in retirement.
-This can especially be the case if you have modest savings, or don't own a home – and hence have higher expenses.
-In many cases, an investment property or certainly buying your own home is a better solution to generate a very reliable income stream than a Rürup pension.
-Also late in life, you should consider contributing to the "Deutsche Rentenversicherung", the public pension system.
-From the age of 50 or so onwards that yields you a better return than saving up for an annuity.
+In many cases, an investment property or certainly buying your home is a better solution to generate a very reliable income stream than a Rürup pension.
+Also, late in life, you should consider contributing to the “Deutsche Rentenversicherung,” the public pension system.
+From the age of 50 or so onwards, that yields you a better return than saving up for an annuity.

 Canceling